elastisys/compliantkubernetes/docs/adr/0037-enforce-ttl-on-jobs.md

 * We want to maintain platform security and stability.
 * We want to find a solution which is scalable and minimizes MSE burden.
 * We want to best serve the application developers.
-* We want to make the operator life easier.
+* We want to make the platform administrator life easier.

 ## Considered Options